cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 {reference|latest|diff}/locale/browser_formFactor/testSuite/describeBlockTitle[screenshotName].png
 ```

-2. The screenshot output directory name `screen` was changed to `latest` to remove confusion on that this directory contained the most recent screenshot(s) taken.
+2. The screenshot output directory name `screen` was changed to `latest` to remove confusion about which directory contains the most recent screenshot(s) taken.

-3. Screenshot names will now be shorten to allow for descriptive describes when `[]`s are around the desired key word(s) to save shorter screenshot names.
+3. Screenshot names will now be shortened to allow for descriptive describes when `[]`s are around the desired key word(s).
 For example:
 ```
 // example-spec.js
-cont viewports = Terra.getViewports('tiny');
+const viewports = Terra.getViewports('tiny');
 describe('This is a long screenshot name for an [example test], () => {
     Terra.should.matchScreenshot({ viewports });
 });